sirkon/protoast/README.md

-# ProtoTypes
+# ProtoAST
-A library to represent protobuf types definitions shaped into ASTes.
+A library to represent protobuf services definitions shaped into ASTes.

 ## Usage